ReInHerit/digital-hub/content/toolapps/2023-03-07-smart-video-restoration.md

  **Demo** of "Smart Video Restoration"  is available at the following link (the online demo works on photos and not videos, for timing reasons): <http://solaris.micc.unifi.it:8000>

-> #### "We are sorry but the server hosting this app has suffered severe disk corruption and is being recovered" (24 September 2024) The link will be online soon!

 The code of the demo is available here: <https://github.com/ReInHerit/image_restoration>

 ![Smart Video/Photo Restoration](https://ucarecdn.com/58c061bd-e99a-4ecd-8c17-b710ac4f1987/ "Smart Video/Photo Restoration")